bilalisz/nytimes-most-popular/README.md

 Responsive Design:
 Mobile-first approach
-Tailwind's responsive prefixes used throughout
+Tailwind's responsive prefixes are used throughout

 Accessibility:
 Semantic HTML

 Each component is designed to be reusable, testable, and maintainable, with clear separation of concerns.